mellito/.NetSolidCleanArchitecture/Notes.md

   - Debug: a very informational log level that is more than we might need for everyday use
   - Warning: this log level indicates that something has happened that isn't an error but isn't normal
   - Error: an error is an error this type of log entry is usually created when an exception is encountered

+## TESTING UNIT AND INTEGRATING TEST

+we are going to use

+- Xunit testing
+- Moq mocking framework
+- Shouldy assertions base on fluent api

+## SETUP TESTING UNIT

+- create project command at the top of the notes
+- add necessary nuget (Moq,Shouldly)
+- add reference to what you going to test this case application
+- add new folder for mock
+- add new folder feature for the feature to test
+- set up mock repository

+## SETUP TESTING INTEGRATING

+- create a new xunit project for integration test
+- install all the nuget and a new one for mock entityframework call entityframeworkcore.inmemory